-The Completion Fellowship is a merit-based award to support degree completion of outstanding graduate students enrolled in one credit for their last semester or last year of a doctoral, MFA or other terminal degree on-campus immersion graduate program.
-This is a competitive fellowship award, all applications are reviewed by faculty and selected based on the significance and impact of a students' research/work and strong support from the chair and academic unit.
+The Graduate College Completion Fellowship is a merit-based award to support degree completion of outstanding graduate students enrolled in one credit for their last semester or last year of a doctoral, MFA, or terminal degree campus-immersion graduate program.
+This is a competitive fellowship award; all applications are reviewed by faculty and selected based on required application materials listed below.
 Students must be nominated by their academic unit.

 About this Award

-NOTE: ASU student health insurance - funding for the premium is provided by the academic unit for awarded term(s).
-Mandatory fees, program fees or any other fees are not covered as part of the fellowship
+NOTE: ASU student health insurance - funding for the premium is provided by the academic unit for the awarded term(s).
+Mandatory fees, program fees, or any other fees are not covered as part of the fellowship

 Terms of Award